Steven Dubois: Senior

 On January 18, 2022, Dubois was named to Canada's 2022 Olympic team.
 At the Olympics, he won the silver medal in the 1,500 metres event.
 He followed up his silver medal win with a bronze medal in the 500 metres event.
 Dubois finished his Olympics with a gold medal win as part of Canada's team in the 5000 m relay event.

+In the summer of 2025, Dubois began suffering from a partial tear of the labrum in his hip, which forced him to miss the start of the season so he could recover in the lead up to the 2026 Winter Olympics.
+On December 17, 2025, Dubois was named to Canada's 2026 Olympic team.
+In February 2026, he won a silver medal in the mixed 2000-metre relay and the gold medal in the 500 m individual at the Milano-Cortina Olympics.
+He was selected as Canada's flag-bearer for the closing ceremony of the Games, alongside Valérie Maltais.